Roc Alexander

-Narond Adrian "Roc" Alexander (born September 23, 1981) is a former American football safety.
-He was originally signed by the Denver Broncos as an undrafted free agent in 2004.
-He played college football at the University of Washington.
+Narond Adrian "Roc" Alexander (born September 23, 1981) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Washington Huskies before being signed by the Denver Broncos as an undrafted free agent in 2004.

-Early years
+Early life

 Playing running back on offense and cornerback on defense, Roc Alexander helped lead Roy J. Wasson High School of Colorado Springs to a 7-4 finish and the Metro North championship as a senior.
 He rushed for 1,620 yards on 162 carries (10.0 avg.) with 18 touchdowns while catching 11 passes for 274 yards (24.9 avg.).
 Defensively, he recorded 110 tackles and returned two interceptions for scores.
 In 1999, Alexander was a Denver Post "Blue Chip" selection, named to the Colorado Springs Gazette-Telegraph 's All-Area team, selected to the Rocky Mountain News ' all-state squad and was an honorable mention pick on USA Today 's All-USA team.
 Alexander was Colorado's state champion in the 100 meter dash (10.5 seconds) at Wasson.